Manish210103/Nexus-AI/README.md

 3. npm run build
 4. npm run dev

-Access the application:Open your browser and go to http://localhost:3000/
+Access the application:Open your browser and go to localhost.